nasrulhazim/observer-app/readme.md

 1. Bloated Codes
 2. Unmanageable Codes
-3. Single Observer, can be Observer by many models.
+3. Single Observer, observe by many models.

 ### Solutions

-### Bloated Codes
+### Bloated Codes, UnManageable Codes

 For the issue no. 1, the strategy, which I apply to my recent works - refer to how Laravel provide us to register custom commands in their `app/Console/Kernel.php`.